hashkat/hashkat/docs/tutorial04.md

 <img src='../img/tutorial04_nonclassic_barabasi/visualization.png'>
 </center>

-This network similar to the one we produced using the Classic Barabasi configuration, with the more highly connected agents at the centre of the visualization and those less connected on the sides.
+This network similar to the one produced using the Classic Barabasi configuration, with the more highly connected agents at the centre and those less connected on the sides.
 However this is a much more connected network since every agent has at least two connections.

 ### Other Twitter_Suggest Models